investsuite/investsuite-api-docs/docs/advanced_topics/embedding.md

 In order to embed certain field(s), the `?embed=` query string parameter needs to be provided in `GET` requests.
 This parameter can be set to one or more field names that are available in the response object (and are references to other entities).
 The response will be extended with an `_embedded` key at the root level, which contains a full rendition of the referenced entities.
 This provides a useful level of flexibility in API responses, allowing clients to directly retrieve related data with a single request.

+!!!
+Hint
+    Embedding works for any response field value that is an (array of) `EntityID`s, which can be recognized by the globally-unique identifier that follows below regex (such as a `UserID` like `U01234567890123456789012345`).
+This regex translates to a single alphabet letter identifying the type of entity, followed by a 26-character ULID based on Crockford’s base32 character set.

+    ```
+    ^[A-Z][0-9A-HJKMNP-TV-Z]{26}$
+    ```

 ## Example with a single entity

 Suppose an API client requires both data for a specific portfolio (`P01234567890123456789012345`) _and_ data for the user that owns this particular portfolio.
 Without embedding, this would be a sequential two-step process, where the client first retrieves the portfolio in question: